 to promote liberalism, by ethnic divisions and separations encouraging.

 This essay (published in the magazine of the U.S. defence academy) helps the future of the OSI to understand.
-It advocates a strategy of the U.S. ‘unnatural’ multi-ethnic states breaking up, and replace by ‘natural’ ethnic states.
+It advocates a strategy of the U.S. ‘unnatural’ multi-ethnic states breaking up and formation of ‘natural’ ethnic states.

-“We destroyed or helped destroy 11 empires in our 250-year old epoch, while the remaining few – Portuguese, Dutch, Belgian – died of decay.
+“We destroyed or assisted in the destruction of 11 empires in our 250-year old epoch, while the remaining few – Portuguese, Dutch, Belgian – died of decay.
 The fundamental difficulty remaining, apart from mankind’s innate tendencies, is that those empires twisted the world into unnatural shapes.
 Although the empires are gone, the treacherous boundaries they established remain.
 Empires drew borders based not upon popular preference or human affinities, but as a result of conflicts, competition, and compromise with other empires… Instead of using our might in vain attempts to force those who hate one another to live together – our “no-divorce” approach to foreign policy – we should lead the way in developing mechanisms to amend borders peacefully – or as peacefully as possible.”

 Mabel Wisse Smit is also an eager supporter of the Soros ideology, – otherwise, she could never find herself in a top job at the OSI.
 That seems to be more important than a relationship with Klaas Bruinsma.
 She is the director of the Brussels office of the OSI, which is directly under the headquarters in New York.
 Along with the office in Budapest, OSI-Brussels regulates the flow of funds to the national Soros foundations in several Eastern European countries.

 It coordinates the co-operation with Western governments and international organizations – and therefore also with the EU.
 Soros activities are often co-financed by other agencies in Eastern Europe, especially the EU.
 The Brussels office also supervises the policy of the new members of the EU – and the EU uses the ‘values’ of the OSI to penetrate.
 This may include, for example, that the new Member States liberalism in nursery schools should teach, or that universities are in English.